Soaham-47/YoutubeELT-/README.md

 Bash
 docker-compose up -d
-Access the Airflow UI at http://localhost:8080 (Default: admin/admin).s
+Access the Airflow UI at http://localhost:8080

+## Monitoring & Reliability
+Timezone Awareness: Configured for Asia/Kolkata to align with Indian business cycles.

+Data Integrity: Integrated Soda SQL ensures 100% schema compliance.
+If a scan fails, the pipeline halts, preventing "bad data" from reaching the Core layer.

+Error Handling: Implemented retry logic and task-level monitoring to handle API rate limits or network hiccups gracefully.